 4- Shop the Sales

 Just like your favourite stores, real estate has sales too.
 Like the stock market, over long periods of time the price does tend to slowly keep rising.
 However, there are many ups and downs along the way.
 As an extreme example, and as I write this, Toronto’s average home price has decreased by $175,000 in the last four months.
 Anyone who was waiting for the sale is probably grinning from ear to ear right now.

 Obviously, these types of fluctuations don’t happen all the time, but smaller fluctuations happen more regularly than you think.
-Start by following home prices on a month to month basis and you’ll find that certain times of year are cheaper than others.
-Just like the boxing day sale at the mall, buying in the right month can save you tones of money.
-Spring is on average the worst time to buy, followed by fall.
+Start by following home prices on a month-to-month basis and you’ll find that certain times of year are cheaper than others.
+Just like the Black Friday sales at the mall, buying in the right month can save you tones of money.
+Spring is on average the worst time to buy, followed by Fall.

 Most people don’t feel like it’s ok to make a bold offer.
 Real estate agents hate lowball offers and therefore try to talk their clients out of making them.
 Understand that if you want to make a bold offer on a home, because you have reason to believe that the offer just might be accepted, your agent is required to submit that offer and the seller’s agent is required to present it to their client.

 Some people feel guilty about making an offer that seems low.
 But consider this, the seller can say “no” if they don’t like it, and if they say “yes”, that means that you’ve obviously offered more than anyone else has and you come out ahead!
 You just never know.

 The seller might have listed their home higher than they wanted to based on advice from the real estate agent.
 They might be very happy with your offer.
 Either way, it’s not for you to figure out.
 Make the offer you want to make and let the chips fall where they may.